I’m heading to Kilkenny in June for the world famous Cat’s Laughs Festival.

 The competition was on right after in the same venue.
 I didn’t think it was crazy to assume Lucy with stick around to watch the show.
-This is when my nervous went into Kathleen Tuner Overdrive.
+This is when my nervous went into Kathleen Turner Overdrive.
 What if she liked my pitch?
 I could leave my crappy job behind and write a sitcom about my crappy job.

 Looking around the room I kinda recognized a couple of faces from stand up.
 One stood out.
-A black hair girl who I had recently seen at the battle of the axe.
+A black haired girl who I had recently seen at the battle of the axe.
 She was very good and was worried she might be some competition.

 Andrew started the show and introduced the judges.
 They were Neil Delamare, Karl Spain, an American stand-up and some Canadian stand-up.
 (Hey I’m sure they don’t remember my name either.)

-I did my two minute pitch.
+I did my two-minute pitch.
 It went down well.
 My chat with the judges went ok.
 Neil and Karl were into but the Yank and Canuck had no clue what the hell I was talking about.

 They announced the winner and it went to… the dark haired girl.
 I was a little annoyed.
-Her pitch was for a pardoy show called “Meal or no Meal” set in a third world country.
+Her pitch was for a parody show called “Meal or no Meal” set in a third world country.
 Where starving people had to choose between boxes that may or may not contain food.
 Her pitch was very funny and she handled the bit with the judges great.